stronnag/mwptools/docs/manual/docs/Building-with-meson-and-ninja.md

 For MacOS, use Homebrew to install required packages, having evinced the names from one of the Linux guides.

+For Windows (MSys2), see [Github discussion #182](https://github.com/stronnag/mwptools/discussions/182) for dependencies and workarounds).

 For any other distribution / platform / OS, any of the above documents should give you an idea of the packages required, typically:

 * Gtk4 (4.14)